nikkow/dolibarr-payment-webservice/README.md

 **Why using the SOAP API when Dolibarr provides now a JSON/REST API?**

-This is a question I asked to myselft at the premises of the project.
+This is a question I asked to myself at the premises of the project.
 At the moment, the REST API looks more like a draft, a PoC, rather than a reliable solution.
 Also, it really lacks of a structured documentation.